Employee Rights No Fees Unless We Win

 Sexual Harassment as a Result of Visual Displays of Sexual Materials

-California law protects employees from hostile working environments.
-Gov. C. § 12940(j)(1).
-Sexual harassment may take place when an employee is shown sexually explicit photos or videos, which may cause a hostile environment.
+California law protects employees from hostile working environments due to sexual harassment.
+California Government Code § 12940(j)(1).
+Sexual harassment may take place when an employee is shown sexually explicit photos or videos, which may cause a hostile working environment.
+There are several manners in which these sexual materials may be displayed.
 In Lipsett v.
-University of Puerto Rico, the court found that the display of pornographic pictures may contribute to a hostile environment.
+University of Puerto Rico, the court found that the display of pornographic pictures and other visual displays of sexual materials may contribute to a hostile working environment.
 Lipsett v.
-University of Puerto Rico, supra, 864 F2d at 887.
-There are several manners in which these sexual materials may be displayed.
+University of Puerto Rico (1988) 864 F.2d 881, 887.

-If you have experienced sexual harassment at your workplace, contact the renowned sexual harassment lawyers at our office.
+If you have experienced sexual harassment at your workplace, contact the sexual harassment lawyers at Kokozian Law Firm, APC.